vanHeemstraSystems/cluster-api-headstart/README.md

 Based on "Cluster API" at https://github.com/kubernetes-sigs/cluster-api

+Based on "Cluster API - The Book" at https://cluster-api.sigs.k8s.io/

 Based on "10 New DevOps Tools to Watch in 2023" at https://medium.com/4th-coffee/10-new-devops-tools-to-watch-in-2023-e974dbb1f1bb

 ## 100 - Introduction